 Successful networking is a two-way street.
 It’s a healthy give-and-take where you offer something to your connection and gain something from the relationship as well.
 Whether it’s sharing your expertise, making introductions, or providing support, offering value strengthens your relationships and makes people more willing to help you in return.

-Attend Networking Events
+Networking Events and Follow Up

 You don’t have to be at every industry and networking event on the calendar but attending networking events, both online and offline, are great ways to meet new people and enlarge your network community.
 Be strategic in choosing which events you will attend, find and prioritise those related to your field or interests, and try to attend them regularly.
+To ensure that your connections grow and flourish, practise strong follow-up skills.
+A personalised thank-you message, phone call or email is a powerful way to grow a relationship.
+Periodically check in with your network to maintain connectedness.
+Don’t leave it to the next chance encounter at an industry event but be intentional.

 Leverage Social Media